cs1302uga/cs1302-ce14/README.md

     */
    public static <T> void fill(T[] array, T val) {
        ...
-   }
+   } // fill
    ```

 1. In the `main` method, write a few lines of code to test your method.
-   Please consider the following: how will you know it worked?
+   In your notes, write how you know it is properly working.
+Try an example
+   where you think the types of the actual parameters will work and one where
+   you expect it not to work.

 1. **Compile all of the code, then run it.** If you run into any issues,
    then revisit either your `fill` implementation or the test code you